No. A social security number is not required to complete the application for admission.

 Yes.
 Here are some resources:

-While many campuses do require the FAFSA, they may have alternative forms available for students without social security numbers.
-Please ask your campus financial aid office for guidance.
+While many campuses require students to complete the FAFSA, they may have alternative forms available for students without social security numbers.
+Please ask your campus Financial Aid Office for guidance.

 Yes.
 You can enroll in a payment plan.